Donate Now

 Biomarkers of ABCA1 mediated functions in Alzheimer’s (VCSGT)

-The VCS-GT study is a longitudinal cohort aimed at investigating the impact of diabetes on brain connectivity.
+VCSGT is a longitudinal study aimed at investigating the impact of diabetes on brain connectivity.
 By tracking participants over time, the study seeks to understand how diabetes influences the brain’s neural networks and contributes to cognitive changes.
 This research could provide valuable insights into the relationship between diabetes and brain health, potentially guiding future prevention and treatment strategies.

 Contact to learn more: hyassine@usc.edu